4th Infantry Division (United States): France

 The 4th Infantry Division assaulted the northern coast of German-held France during the Normandy landings, landing at Utah Beach, 6 June 1944.
 The 8th Infantry Regiment of the 4th Infantry Division claimed being the first surface-borne Allied unit (as opposed to the parachutist formations that were air-dropped earlier) to hit the beaches at Normandy on D-Day, 6 June 1944.
+Before daylight assault troops of B, C, E and F companies had descended their rope ladders and loaded onto their 20 LCVPs and were circling near the transports until the step-off time.
+Before 0900 the 1st and 2nd Battalions, 8th Infantry had destroyed all resistance of a two mile long stretch of Utah Beach.

-Relieving the isolated 82nd Airborne Division at Sainte-Mère-Église, the 4th cleared the Cotentin peninsula and took part in the capture of Cherbourg on 25 June.
+Moving inland and relieving the isolated 82nd Airborne Division at Sainte-Mère-Église, the 4th then cleared the Cotentin peninsula and took part in the capture of Cherbourg on 25 June.
 After taking part in the fighting near Periers, 6–12 July, the division broke through the left flank of the German 7th Army, helping to stem the German drive toward Avranches.

 By the end of August the division had moved to Paris, and gave French forces the first place in the liberation of their capital.
 During the liberation of Paris, Ernest Hemingway took on a self-appointed role as a civilian scout in the city of Paris for his friends in the 4 ID.
 He was with the 22nd Infantry Regiment when it advanced from Paris, northeast through Belgium, and into Germany.
 J. D. Salinger, who met Hemingway during the liberation of Paris, was with the 12th Infantry Regiment.